 Despite claims the Cambodia property market is not healthy enough in 2022 to compete globally, there is evidence this is not the case.
 The sector has ridden a massive wave of direct foreign investment, mostly from China, with no foreseeable limit, despite COVID-19.

-Property market, mortgages and economic growth
+Cambodia property market, mortgages and economic growth

-Despite some predictions of a property market crash, due to a condo supply glut and lower demand, most industry leaders generally feel that the country is moving in the right direction.
+Despite some predictions of a property market crash, due to a condo supply glut and lower demand, most industry leaders generally feel the country is moving in the right direction.
 The next 5 years’ growth is expected to be mostly in urban areas, specifically in condo and borey developments.
 Direct and robust foreign investment in Cambodia, rising land prices and a stable political and economic environment supports this.

-According to a Phnom Penh Post 21 April 2021 report, condo prices logged an increase between January and March as new projects entered the market.
-Due to lockdown restrictions, lower regional and global economic growth and resulting lower local property demand, the increases were lower than expected, it said.
+According to a Phnom Penh Post report, condo prices logged an increase (January – March 2021) as new projects entered the market, although due to lockdown restrictions, lower economic growth and resulting lower local property demand, the increases were lower than expected.
+The Post remains optimistic about economic growth as the property market normalizes.
+Investors appear to be making fresh investment decisions and more Cambodians are purchasing more and more homes to live in.

-As recently as June, the WorldBank forecasted Cambodia’s growth at 4.5% in 2022:
+As recently as June 2021, the World Bank forecasted Cambodia’s growth at 4.5% in 2022:

 “… Cambodia’s real growth is projected to reach 4.5% in 2022 as anticipated impacts from negative terms of trade are caused by rising oil prices and a cyclical slowdown in America and China.
 Over the medium term, the economy is expected to trend back to potential, growing at around 6%.